 Buy 3 INDX Jul 17 1600 calls

-NOTE: Because of the bearish bias, you may sell calls that are already in the money (as they are in this example).
+Because of the bearish bias, you may sell calls that are already in the money (as they are in this example).
 If that bothers you, choose different strike prices.
-However, the premium for this iron condor is high because the call portion should be trading above $5 -- and that means your possible loss would not be too large if it turns out that your bearish prediction was wrong.
+However, the premium for this iron condor is high because the call portion should be trading above $5—and that means your possible loss would not be too large if it turns out that your bearish prediction was wrong.

-One further point: I advocate trading all four legs of an IC at one time, but if truly bearish you could sell the call spread now, intending the sell a put spread after the market declines.
-But be careful: If the market rallies you may never get to sell the put spread, and that means your loss is higher than it would have been -- had you sold a put spread and collected some additional premium.
+Some would advocate trading all four legs of an IC at one time, but if truly bearish you could sell the call spread now, intending the sell a put spread after the market declines.
+But be careful: If the market rallies you may never get to sell the put spread, and that means your loss is higher than it would have been—had you sold a put spread and collected some additional premium.

-I'm sure that you get the idea by now.
-Instead of buying an at-the-money butterfly, but one whose middle strike price is above the market when bullish, or below the market when bearish.
+You get the idea by now.
+Instead of buying an at-the-money butterfly, buy one whose middle strike price is above the market when bullish, or below the market when bearish.
 This is a very inexpensive way to play your bias.